Death to 2020: Reception

 In a one star review for The Independent, Ed Cumming found that he was often "waiting for punchlines that never arrive", saying that Grant is "not given a single decent line".
 Cumming criticised the absence of Brooker's narration, as found in the Wipe series, and wrote that the work "can't make up its mind whether it is for a British audience or an American one".

 Chris Bennion gave the special two stars out of five in a review for The Telegraph, believing it to be a "huge disappointment" in which the humour is "as predictable as the targets of the jokes".
 Though reporting that most of the jokes are "at best wearily familiar", Bennion did find a few that "carry Brooker's acidic wit and giddy surrealism" and praised that Grant "adroitly captures the pomposity of the Grand Old TV Don".
 Another two star review came from Evening Standard's Nancy Durrant, who found it "not as good" as the Wipe specials.
 Durrant opined that a runtime of 45 minutes "would have been quite enough".
 Durrant praised Grant, Kudrow, Milioti and Morgan and the characters' names, along with some small jokes.

 Though praising some of the characters, including Jackson, Fishburne and Milioti, Zack Handlen of The A.V.
-Club gave the episode a B−, summarizing it as "obvious jokes over familiar footage".
+Club gave the episode a B−, summarising it as "obvious jokes over familiar footage".
 Handlen found nothing "particularly insightful" and criticised "a few lame stabs at 'both-sides-ing' the polarization of American politics".
 The Hollywood Reporter's Daniel Fienberg summarised the work as a "generally hacky piece of recycled political satire and tired documentary parody".
 Finding it "astonishing how lazy everything is", he viewed it as worse than many American topical comedies and said that the humour comes "almost exclusively from the enthusiasm of an impressively star-studded cast".
 However, Fienberg praised Milioti and Morgan and found it "appropriate" that Jackson discusses most of the material revolving around George Floyd protests with "only anger and outrage".
 The Los Angeles Times called the mockumentary a "bitingly funny, hastily assembled and slightly deranged comedic retrospective".